-No. Documents or category of documents requested (requesting Party) (May 6, 2022) (r materiality, incl. references to submission requesting Party) (May 6, 2022) Comments Reasoned objections to document production request (objecting Party) (May 20, 2022) Response to objections to document production request (requesting Party) (June 3, 2022) Decision (Tribunal) (June 24, 2022) documents would have been produced and/or received between this period, i.e., from 29 October 2009 up to and including 11 June 2010. hand, alleges that the Ministry of Energy and Mines "simply loosened the trust account requirement to facilitate DRP's financing efforts" (see Counter-Memorial ¶ 655).
+No. Documents or category of documents requested (requesting Party) (May 6, 2022) (r materiality, incl. references to submission equesting Party) (May 6, 2022) Comments Reasoned objections to document production request (objecting Party) (May 20, 2022) Response to objections to document production request (requesting Party) (June 3, 2022) Decision (Tribunal) (June 24, 2022) Witness Statements or Expert Reports EM was passed on 11 June 2010, the requested documents would have been produced and/or received between this period, i.e., from 29 October 2009 up to and including 11 June 2010. nullified DRP's rights (see Memorial ¶¶ 198, 216).
+Respondent, on the other hand, alleges that the Ministry of Energy and Mines "simply loosened the trust account requirement to facilitate DRP's financing efforts" (see Counter-Memorial ¶ 655).
 Yet, Respondent has not submitted any contemporaneous documentation to support its position.
 In particular, Respondent has not submitted any of the preparatory documentation that a Peruvian Ministry must and would normally produce during the preparation, and prior to the enactment, of a Supreme Decree.
-Accordingly, the requested documents are relevant and material to Claimant's claim that Respondent breached trust account requirement."
+Accordingly, the requested surrounding the enactment of Supreme Decree No. 032-2010-EM and its rationale for loosening the trust account requirement."
 However, the statement of reasons, as its name implies, is the authoritative expression of the MEM's "intentions" and "rationale" related to the supreme decree.
 All other documents requested are irrelevant as they do not evidence the views or intentions of the MEM.
-Insofar as documents other than the statement of reasons would shed light on the MEM's "contemporaneous discussions" related to Supreme Decree No. 032-2010-EM, such discussions also would not represent the views or intentions of the MEM, and therefore would not be relevant to this proceeding or material to its outcome.
-Moreover, the requested documents are alleged to be relevant solely on the basis that "Respondent has not at Exhibit C-82.
+Insofar as documents other than the statement of reasons would shed light on the MEM's "contemporaneous discussions" related to Supreme Decree No. 032-2010-EM, such discussions also would not represent the views or intentions of the MEM, and therefore would not be relevant to this proceeding or material to its outcome. documents in connection with the preparation and enactment of Supreme Decree No. 032-2010-EM" at Exhibit C-82.
 As Renco explained, shortly after the Peruvian Congress passed Law No. 29410 granting DRP a 30-month extension, on 29 October 2009, the Ministry of Energy and Mines enacted Supreme Decree No. 075-2009-EM, which undermined Law No. 29410 (see Mem.
 (Treaty Case), ¶¶ 113 et seq.).
 Supreme Decree No. 075-2009-EM required DRP, inter alia, to place 100% of its revenues into a trust account.
 However, on 11 June 2010, the Ministry of Energy and Mines enacted Supreme Decree No. 032-2010-EM which loosened the "100% trust account" requirement, reducing DRP's required contribution from 100% of its revenues down to 20% (see Mem.
 (Treaty Case), ¶ 119).
-Requested Documents would shed light on why Respondents changed its